Keeping elderly people well in a heatwave

 - Nausea, vomiting, or diarrhoea.

-Also if you gently pinch the skin on the back of the hand of an elderly person it should still spring back albeit slowly, if not this is a clear sign of dehydration .
+Test for dehydration by gently pinching the skin on the back of the hand of a persons hand.
+It should still spring back, albeit slowly.
+If not this is a clear sign of dehydration and you need to encourage them to drink.